 1. The child has developmental delays

 As noted above children use their mouths to explore objects and their world.
-Children with developmental delays may continue to use their mouths to explore like an 18 month old as this is their developmental age.
+Older children with developmental delays may continue to use their mouths to explore objects like an 18 month old does as this reflects their developmental age.
 So, despite on paper being older as they have had their birthday, their brains are still processing information at a much younger age level.
-They are still in that sensorimotor stage of development and this is why they are still putting things in their mouth.
+They are still working in the sensorimotor stage of development.
+This is why they are still putting things in their mouth as it is normal for this developmental stage.
 These children need more time to develop past this stage than their typically developing peers.

 2. The child is using the oral sensory seeking input to self-regulate or self-soothe